A happy black and white dog wearing a harness stands on a grass path with mountains in the background.

 Trim grass regularly and clear overgrown plants or brush where ticks may live.

-2. Avoid Tick Hotspots
+2. Avoid Hotspots

 Stick to well-trodden paths and avoid letting your dog roam in long grass or undergrowth during walks.